Nomanahmeda789/news-aggregator-test/README.md

 ```

-To start dependencies using npm:
+To start server using npm:
 ```bash
 npm start
 ```

-To start dependencies using yarn:
+To start server using yarn:
 ```bash
 yarn start
 ```